xiarune/sable/README.md

 ≽^•⩊•^≼  Welcome!

+For Docker, clone the repo, and run "docker compose up --build" within the sable folder.

 In the event that Docker cannot be run, a GitHub Pages deployment is also available as a fallback to view the completed front-end interface in a browser.

 GH Pages: https://xiarune.github.io/sable/